 WE ARE MORE THAN STAFF - WE ARE A TEAM!

-Ileia Burgos is ready to continue the efforts to have a solidarity economy within the Bronx, where residents control and create their own wealth in a network of cooperatives.
+Ileia Burgos is a Bronx resident continuing the efforts to have a solidarity economy within the borough, where residents control and create their own wealth in a network of cooperatives.

 Ileia has been leading organizing workshops and political education with groups fighting for justice on environmental, climate, economic, and gender front-lines across the country.
 Currently, Ileia organizes as a member of a coalition fighting to protect small businesses on Kingsbridge Road from being harassed and displaced by their landlords.